NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 The 8-Point Clinical Intake

-To follow NRC 2006 metabolic scaling safely, our engine requires your dog's complete 8-point physiological profile before it calculates a single calorie.
+To follow NRC 2006 metabolic scaling with care, our engine needs your dog's complete 8-point profile before it calculates a single calorie.

 1. Exact Weight